 We would much rather everyone had a good time and kept playing, though, so we ask that you talk to us if you are confused or concerned about any part of this code.

-If you wish to report anything that happens during or around a show, please contact Jennifer O'Sullivan or Clare Kerrison, or talk to the MC or Stage Manager on the night.
+If you wish to discuss anything that happens during or around a show, please contact Jennifer O'Sullivan, or talk to the MC or Stage Manager on the night.
 We will keep your report confidential.